 5177171

-The U.S. Fish and Wildlife Service is seeking public comment on proposed potential alternative actions (ranging from no action to various methods of eradication) to address nonnative invasive rats on four uninhabited Aleutian Islands (Great Sitkin, Amchitka, Kiska, and Attu) within Alaska Maritime National Wildlife Refuge.
-The scoping period will begin today, and end on November 7, 2024.
-During this period, Alaska Maritime National Wildlife Refuge is hosting an open-house meeting in Anchorage on October 9, 2024 with a virtual attendance option where the public can learn more about this proposed project and how to comment on the proposal.
-For more information about the public scoping process, open-house, and how to provide comments, please visit: Rat Eradication on Four Uninhabited Aleutian Islands EIS Press Release
+The U.S. Fish and Wildlife Service is working on an environmental impact statement (EIS) for potential alternative actions (ranging from no action to various methods of eradication) to address nonnative invasive rats on four Aleutian Islands (Great Sitkin, Amchitka, Kiska, and Attu) within Alaska Maritime National Wildlife Refuge.
+The scoping period ended on November 7, 2024.
+For more information about the proposed project, visit: Rat Eradication on Four Aleutian Islands EIS

 The Alaska Maritime National Wildlife Refuge stretches from the spectacular volcanic islands of the Aleutian chain to the Inside Passage, and north to the Chukchi Sea, providing essential habitat for marine mammals and some 40 million seabirds, representing more than 30 species.